-3. Being found in fushion as a man, He humbled Himself: the Phil. ii.
-S. voluntary humiliation which made the Holy One a Representative of sinners extended over His whole life.
+3. Being found in fashion as a man, He humbled Himself: 1 the voluntary humiliation which made the Holy One a Representative of sinners extended over His whole life.
 It is impossible to point to any crisis when it began.
-The shadow of His cross fell upon His entire path, though it did not betray its influence on His thoughts and feelings and words until the hour approached; until about the period when from the Tabor of His transfiguration He lifted up His eyes and saw the Moriah of His sacrifice, after which He began to speak to His disciples of His coming betraval Nor dare we curiously inquire into the secrets of our and death.
-Lord's internal consciousness as bearing this relation to mankind.
-Suffice that through this His visage was so marred more than any Isa. lii. man ; that this made Him a Man of sorrows, and acquainted with grief.
-To be numbered with the transgressors; and that, not only by the transgressors themselves, but by His Father, who put Him to grief !
+The shadow of His cross fell upon His entire path, though it did not betray its influence on His thoughts and feelings and words until the hour approached; until about the period when from the Tabor of His transfiguration He lifted up His eyes and saw the Moriah of His sacrifice, after which He began to speak to His disciples of His coming betrayal and death.
+Nor dare we curiously inquire into the secrets of our Lord's internal consciousness as bearing this relation to mankind.
+Suffice that through this His visage was so marred more than any man; that this made Him a Man of sorrows, and acquainted with grief.
+2 To be numbered with the transgressors; and that, not only by the transgressors themselves, but by His Father, Who put Him to grief!
+3